-The FRC is a mix of nearly 60 students studying humanities, fine and performing arts, social sciences and life or computational sciences.
+The FRC is a mix of students studying humanities, fine and performing arts, social sciences and life or computational sciences.
 Our residents include first-year through senior students, and they reside in Rutherford Hall.
-In Fall 2018, we hope to welcome 90 students into the Franklin Residential College, including a mix of returning members, new members, and incoming first year students.
+In Fall 2018, we welcomed 90 students into the Franklin Residential College, including a mix of returning members, new members, and incoming first year students.

 Along with the students, the Academic Advisor in Residence and her family live in Rutherford Hall in the apartment located on the first floor.
 This family regularly hosts students in their apartment for special events.
 The residential family works together with the Director, Director's Assistants, and FRC Executive Board to develop programs and activities for the students involved in the FRC.